Lwów pogrom (1918): Background

 The criminal elements within the Polish forces sometimes engaged in theft or armed robbery while wearing Polish insignia.
 When these criminals were fired on by the Jewish self-defense militia, some Poles believed that the Jews were fighting against Poland.
 The West Ukrainian People's Republic respected Jewish neutrality and there were no incidents of anti-Jewish violence during the two weeks that the city was controlled by Ukrainian forces.
 Poles resented the proclaimed Jewish neutrality, and there were reports, leading to exaggerated rumors, that some Jews, including those in the militia, collaborated with the Ukrainians in various ways, including actively engaging the Polish forces.
 On the morning of 22 November, after taking the city the night before, amidst rumors that Lwów's Jews would be made to pay for their "neutrality" in the Polish-Ukrainian conflict, Polish forces interned and disarmed the Jewish militia.

-When riots and pogroms in the Jewish quarters broke out after Polish forces managed to get control over all parts of the city and the Jewish quarters, they encountered resistance from Jewish-Ukrainian sympathizers.
-Perpetrators included Polish soldiers and militia, civilians of various nationalities, and local criminals.
+When riots and pogroms broke out in the Jewish quarters after Polish forces managed to gain control of all parts of the city and the Jewish quarters, they encountered resistance from Jewish-Ukrainian sympathizers.
+The perpetrators of the riots and the pogroms included Polish soldiers and militia, civilians of various nationalities, and local criminals.